Bar-tailed godwit: Migration behaviour

 Sometimes during Southward migration, they will make some stopovers in different staging sites if their destinations are likely to be father north than Australia or Papua New Guinea and Irian Jaya.
-These massive flights might involve extensive fueling periods before and during migration.
+These massive flights might involve extensive fuelling periods before and during migration.
 This calls for the utilization of a flight's network of locations.
 They will rest, moult and refuel themselves for the remaining distance.
 L. l. baueri are highly conservative in their use of staging sites to refuel and most of them just stopped in one or two countries when migrating northwards.
 During southwards migration, some of them will stop in a few islands in the Southwest Pacific Ocean.
 These altered routes are suggested to be adaptive reactions to the risks of continuing to fly over open oceans when the wind is unfavourable.
-This migration strategy of Australasian bar-tailed godwits is exemplify by their exceptional travels, which cross hemispheres and encompass 10,000 km, and their reliance on a few number of refueling sites.
+This migration strategy of Australasian bar-tailed godwits is exemplify by their exceptional travels, which cross hemispheres and encompass 10,000 km, and their reliance on a few number of refuelling sites.
 These extreme flights are also dependent on the presence and productivity of these staging sites.